-To apply for approval of a new additive, or the expansion of approved uses of a listed additive, an application should be submitted to the NHC pursuant to the Administrative Measures for New Variety of Food Additives (Ministry of Health [MOH, now NHC] Decree 73), the Provisions for Application Submission and Acceptance of New Variety of Food Additives, and the Notice Concerning Regulating Approving of New Food Additive Variety (MOH Public Notice [2011] No.29).
+For approval of a new additive or the expansion of approved uses of a listed additive, an application must be submitted to the NHC pursuant to the Administrative Measures for New Variety of Food Additives (Ministry of Health [MOH, now NHC] Decree 73), the Provisions for Application Submission and Acceptance of New Variety of Food Additives, and the Notice Concerning Regulating Approval of New Food Additive Variety (MOH Public Notice [2011] No.29).
 NHC will then conduct a risk assessment of the additive and determine whether the additive can be added to the positive list.